leg100/guard-cross/README.md

 # Guard-Cross

-A simple Chrome Extension to add fun features to the Guardian Crossword site.
+A bookmarklet (soon to be Chrome Extension) to add fun features to the Guardian Crossword site.